Leroy Edwards: Later years and death

-On February 25, 1953, Edwards was sentenced to four months in prison for assault and battery of his wife.

 Edwards died of a heart attack on August 25, 1971, at roughly 7:30 p.m., at the age of 57 at his home in Lawrence, Indiana while mowing his yard.
 His wife and bystanders attempted to resuscitate him, but were unsuccessful, and he was pronounced dead at arrival at the hospital.
 He had been an employee of Chrysler's Indianapolis plant before his death.

 Legacy

 Whether Leroy Edwards was playing college basketball for Kentucky or professionally against the New York Renaissance, Harlem Globetrotters or the Fort Wayne Zollner Pistons, he contributed to basketball's development and popularity in the United States.
 He excited fans in an era without television coverage and very little radio publicity.
-Leroy Edwards also had the distinction alongside Charley Shipp of being the only players in the entire history of the National Basketball League to end up playing in all twelve seasons of the NBL, with Edwards notably spending his entire time in the NBL with the Oshkosh All-Stars before they ended up expiring as a franchise following the NBL's merger with the Basketball Association of America to become the modern-day National Basketball Association.
+Leroy Edwards also had the distinction alongside Charley Shipp of being the only players in the entire history of the National Basketball League to end up playing in all twelve seasons of the NBL (as well as the two precursor years in the Midwest Basketball Conference), with Edwards notably spending his entire time in the NBL with the Oshkosh All-Stars before they ended up expiring as a franchise following the NBL's merger with the Basketball Association of America to become the modern-day National Basketball Association.
 Edwards, a pioneer of basketball, is in the Indiana Basketball Hall of Fame, Helms Athletic Foundation Hall of Fame and the University of Kentucky's Athletics Hall of Fame.
-Though as of 2025, despite being a nominee numerous times, he has yet to be inducted in the Naismith Basketball Hall of Fame.
+Despite being a nominee numerous times, Edwards has yet to be inducted in the Naismith Basketball Hall of Fame.